e-mergo/qs-emergo-triggers/README.md

 #### Log to Console
 This action logs the result of the provided expression to the browser's console.
 This functionality is provided for debugging purposes.

+#### Request confirmation
+This action displays a dialog modal requesting the user's confirmation.
+When the user selects 'OK' the next action will be started.
+When the user selects 'Cancel' the action chain will be stopped.
+Use this action to confirm user intent when events are triggered.
+Alternatively, the action can be used to display an information modal with limited layout options.

 ### Navigation
 After all triggered actions are successfully handled, a navigation action may kick in to move the user to a different location.
 The following navigation options are available: